westonkd/ruby-lsp-rspec/README.md

 Customize the command used to run tests via CodeLens.
 If not set, the command will be inferred based on the presence of a binstub or Gemfile.

+If this option is used, ruby-lsp-rspec will not set its default formatter path and name arguments.

 **Default Value**: `nil`

 **Example:**